mrlafxo/lafx01/content/posts/hackthebox/legacy.md

 operable program or batch file.
 ```

-Kali has a `whoami.exe` by default under `/usr/share/windows-resources/binaries`/. we can share the executable with the target machine via SMB:
+Kali has a `whoami.exe` by default under `/usr/share/windows-resources/binaries`/.
+We can share the executable with the target machine via SMB:

 ```
 python3 /opt/impacket/examples/smbserver.py whoami /usr/share/windows-binaries/